tower120/hi_sparse_bitset/README.md

     should be reasonably faster (not at magnitude scale).
     Inter-bitset operations - super-linearly slower for the worst case (which is almost always), and have approx. same performance for the best case (when each bitset block used).
-    Have no memory overhead, so if you do not need to perform inter-bitset operations, and know that your indices are relatively small numbers, or expect bitset to be densely populated - this is a good choice.
+    Have no memory overhead per-se, but memory usage depends on max int in bitset, so if you do not need to perform inter-bitset operations, and know that your indices are relatively small numbers, or expect bitset to be densely populated - this is a good choice.